- GDPR has changed the way that companies communicate with prospects and customers, but what is GDPR and why introduce the new privacy law now?

 Often considered the start of the sales process, a user that willingly gives you his email address in exchange for more information, such as signing up to your mailing list or downloading a piece of content, is known as an "opt in".

 This is in stark contrast to firms that buy email lists or scrape (or copy) them from a website.
-Under the new GDPR regulation, buying lists (or scraping them) will be strictly forbidden.
+Under the new GDPR regulation, buying lists (or scraping them) is strictly forbidden.

-Ensuring users opt-in to your B2B email marketing campaigns and give consent to be contacted will be a requirement, rather than automatically adding them to your email list and then waiting for them to opt out.
-While this is best practice today, it will be an EU law in 2018.
+Ensuring users opt-in to your B2B email marketing campaigns and give consent to be contacted is now a GDPR requirement for email marketing and you can no longer automatically add them to your email list and then wait for them to opt out.

 2. Marketing automation specialists